ycc140/async_example_program/README.md

 It covers the overall architecture of the example, and we do a code walkthrough of the example program.

 #### [3.
 Template program worker example](https://medium.com/@wilde.consult/async-template-program-using-watchdog-rabbitmq-ini-file-deluxe-part3-d0d6890ea98)
-This part dive into the body of the example worker, a genuine code walkthrough.
+This part dives into the body of the example worker, a genuine code walkthrough.

 #### [4.
 Common program tools not mentioned elsewhere](https://medium.com/@wilde.consult/async-template-program-using-watchdog-rabbitmq-ini-file-deluxe-part4-dce93af95b16)
 This part talks about some of the tools that are not mentioned elsewhere.